 Skill: Describing Relationships and Representing Equivalences Among Fractions, Decimals to Hundredths, and Percents

-Students need to be able to create a mental representation of a percent, as they do with decimal numbers.
+Students should be able to create a mental representation of a percent, as they do with decimal numbers.
 The very nature of a percent makes it easier for them to visualize a quantity, as it is always a ratio to 100.
 It should also be understood that a percent is another way of representing a quantity.

 Example